r3w0p/bobocep/docs/phenomena.rst

    A series of blocks for a pattern.
    White circles represent predicates.
-   Starting block is orange, intermediary blocks are blue, and final block is green.
+   The starting block is orange, intermediary blocks are blue, and the final block is green.

 Fulfilling a pattern starts with an event that satisfies the predicate of the first block of the pattern.